 Packing: Box of 100 individually wrapped bags with option for several boxes

-Brewing tips: Very forgiving; experiment with water temp and duration of steep.
+Brewing tips: Very forgiving; experiment with water temp and duration of infusion.

-In the preceding section, I recommended a best-bargain oolong tea and here I’m reviewing a best-daily oolong.
+In the preceding section, I recommended a best-bargain oolong tea and here I’m reviewing the best daily oolong.
 What’s the difference?